vtmvanzelst/BwNCodebook/README.md

    simply run `cd %userprofile%\Documents\GitHub\BwNCodeBook`.
    - **Linux/Mac**: change to the directory where you cloned the GitHub repository.
 This will be something like `cd ~/path/to/github/repository`.
-4. The BwNCodebook root directory contains a yaml file:, (that describe the software dependencies).
+4. The BwNCodebook root directory contains a yaml file: environment-coastal.yml, (that describes the software dependencies).